Mc-Zen/zero/README.md

 - `decimal-separator: str = "."` : Specifies the marker that is used for separating integer and decimal part.
 - `product: content = sym.times` : Specifies the multiplication symbol used for scientific notation.
 - `tight: boolean = false` : If true, tight spacing is applied between operands (applies to $\times$ and $\pm$).
+- `math: boolean = true` : If set to `false`, the parts of the number won't be wrapped in a `math.equation` wherever feasible.
+This makes it possible to use `num()` with non-math fonts to some extent.
+Powers are always rendered in math mode.
 - `omit-unity-mantissa: boolean = false` : Determines whether a mantissa of 1 is omitted in scientific notation, e.g., $10^4$ instead of $1\cdot 10^4$.
 - `positive-sign: boolean = false` : If set to `true`, positive coefficients are shown with a $+$ sign.
 - `positive-sign-exponent: boolean = false` : If set to `true`, positive exponents are shown with a $+$ sign.